 Despite the statement from the DOC, attorney Jose Baez told TMZ that he doesn’t think his client would kill himself because he thought his previous murder conviction would be overturned.
 His family is “devastated,” Baez told TMZ, and he will launch an investigation to see if Hernandez was murdered.

 Baez also sent a statement to WBZ, confirming that his law firm will conduct its own investigation.

 Brian Murphy, Hernandez’s agent, also thinks that Hernandez could not have taken his own life.

-Fox 25 reported reported that the verse was written in his own blood.
-According to a source for the station, Hernandez cut his finger so he could use his blood.
+Fox 25 reported that the verse was written in his own blood.
+According to a source for the station, Hernandez cut his finger and used the blood to write the verse.

 Meanwhile, Massachusetts Bar Association chief legal counsel Martin W. Healy explained to the Boston Globe that Hernandez might have died an innocent man because he had not completely exhausted all of his legal appeals in the Lloyd conviction.
 He said it’s a legal principle called “abatement ab initio,” which means “from the beginning.”
 While many states have abandoned the principle, Massachusetts has not, Healy told the Globe.

 “This is a shocking and sad end to a very tragic series of events that has negatively impacted a number of families,” the Bristol County District Attorney’s Office said in a statement to WHDH.

 On April 20, Baez told reporters that Hernandez’s family wants to donate Hernandez’s brain to Boston University for concussion research, according to the Associated Press.
 However, the body was taken to a funeral home on April 19 and the brain hasn’t been returned.
 Baez said he’d go to court if he has to and wants an independent autopsy completed.